A Computational Framework for Solving Wasserstein Lagrangian Flows: Examples of Wasserstein Lagrangian Flows

 with the optimality conditions

-Using similar reasoning as in \cref{eq:ot_accel1}, the latter condition implies that the acceleration is given by the gradient of the spatial potential $V_t(x_t)$.
-We describe the spatial or physical potentials used for our single-cell RNA datasets in our experiments in \cref{sec:experiments}. \end{example}
+As in \cref{eq:ot_accel1}, the latter condition implies that the acceleration is given by the gradient of the spatial potential $V_t(x)$.
+We describe the potentials used in our experiments on scRNA datasets in \cref{sec:experiments}. \end{example}